 'Adult': defined as a person aged 18 years or over.

-'Child and 'young person': In England, Northern Ireland, Wales and Guernsey, a child is anyone who has not yet reached their 18th birthday.
+'Child and 'young person': In England, Northern Ireland, Wales and Guernsey, a child is anyone who has not yet reached their 18 th birthday.
 Throughout this advice, the terms 'child', 'children', 'young people', 'young person' are used to refer to all those under the age of 18.
 This includes young people aged 16 and 17 who are living independently; their status and entitlement to services and protection under the Children Act 1989 is not altered by the fact that they are living independently.
 'Child Protection': Part of safeguarding and promoting welfare.
 This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
 'Contextual Safeguarding': Contextual Safeguarding is an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
-(Contextual role, for example (but not limited to) step-parents, foster carers, special guardians and adoptive parents.
+(Contextual Safeguarding Network 2019) 'Parent' and 'carer': refers to birth parents and other adults who are in a parenting role, for example (but not limited to) step-parents, foster carers, special guardians and adoptive parents.
+'Staff' and 'volunteers' refers to all those working for or on behalf of Sound Church, full time or part time, either in a paid or voluntary capacity.